Here is Düsseldorf, a cutting-edge city with an amazing collection of buildings created by internationally acclaimed architects.

 NEUER ZOLLHOF |FRANK GEHRY|

 Known even as ‘the Gehry’s buildings’, these three contrasting buildings are an iconic landmark in Düsseldorf’s architecture scene.
-All together they appear like a sinuous sculpture whilst the different facade cladding – white plaster, red brick and stainless steel – give each building its own identity.
+All together they appear like a sinuous sculpture whilst the different facade cladding – white plaster, red brick and polished stainless steel – give each building its own identity.

 Fun fact: originally the architectural design competition for the site was won by Zaha Hadid however never commissioned due to the project’s high cost.